akshar-raaj/elixir/README.md

 - Elixir tuples are better aligned with Python's list.
 - if/elif/else worflows can be best structured using `cond`.
 - Match scenarios are best structured using `case`.
+- Collection operations are frequently done with `Enums` and `Streams`.

 ## Philosophical and Architectural Learnings